Simple Charcuterie Board Ideas to help you create a show-stopping centerpiece for any gathering.

 - salami, prosciutto, manchego, gruyere, brie, salted almonds, marcona almonds, red grapes, bourbon peach jam, honey comb, mixed olives, Taza Mexican-Style Chocolate

 Serve with other appetizers.
-My husband always has to have some crunchy tortilla chips on the side.
-So I make some easy, white queso dip and serve it with a basket of chips for a second appetizer.
+We always like crunchy tortilla chips on the side.
+So I make some easy, white queso dip, or spinach artichoke dip and serve it with a basket of chips as a second appetizer.

 What To Do With Leftovers

 Leftovers can be packaged up separately and used at a later date.
-Leftovers from our Thanksgiving board will portioned out and stored in airtight containers or plastic zipper bags in the freezer.
-Then we'll thaw them out and make small snack boards to enjoy on the weekends.
+Store leftovers in airtight containers in the freezer.
+Thaw and make small snack boards to enjoy on the weekends.

 📖 Recipe